Skip to main content

 The defendants have been identified as Cesar Martell, Barney Steve Flores, Janaka Manatunga and Abdou Mbacke.
 All four are accused of using Uber accounts to lure victims into their vehicles before kidnapping them for the purpose of sexual assault.

-Court documents allege Mbacke accepted a ride request in December 2023 near the North Sam Houston Parkway area, then drove the victim to a motel along FM 1960 instead of her intended destination.
-The victim later reported waking up in the motel room with her clothing removed.
+Court documents allege Mbacke accepted a ride request in December 2023 near the North Sam Houston Parkway area, then drove the 22-year-old victim to a motel along FM 1960 instead of her intended destination.
+She lost consciousness in the Uber due to alcohol consumption and later reported waking up in the motel room next to Mbacke with her clothing removed.
+She started panicking and Mbacke left and wouldn’t answer her questions, according to court documents.
 Uber terminated his account the same day the crime was reported, records show.
+Investigators found Mbacke booked a one way flight on July 24, 2025 and left the country on July 25, 2025

 Manatunga is accused of assaulting a woman in April 2025 after driving her to a parking garage in The Woodlands.
 According to court filings, he prevented her from closing her car door and confined her while attempting to sexually assault her.
 His Uber account was later terminated.